Street trees which are considered the ‘lungs of the city’ can now be saved from felling thanks to a new charter in Lincoln.

 The Tree Charter, which is promoted by the Woodland Trust, has been supported by the City of Lincoln Council and will help preserve vital greenery and plant new saplings across the city.

-The Woodland Trust, which worked with Transition Lincoln to stop a tree on the High Street being chopped down recently, hopes the charter will help save other trees.
+The Woodland Trust, which worked with Transition Lincoln to stop a tree on the High Street being chopped down recently, hopes the charter will help save other trees in the city.
 The saved tree is now under the trust’s protection after the council backed down.

 “On the back of the campaign led by Transition Lincoln we were able to secure a meeting with the council last year.
 Following this the Council, at a meeting of its Executive in early January, agreed to formally support the Tree Charter.
 To mark this, the Council have invited representatives from the Woodland Trust to plant trees at one of their major parks, Boultham Park in early February.